-Class 1 Senior Showmanship (Exhibitor ages 14-18 on Jan 1) Class 2 Intermediate Showmanship (Exhibitor ages 11-13 on Jan 1) Class 3 Junior Showmanship (Exhibitor ages 8-10 on Jan 1)
+Class 1 Senior Showmanship (Exhibitor ages 14-18 on Jan 1) Class 2 Intermediate Showmanship (Exhibitor ages 11-13 on Jan 1)

+Class 2 Intermediate Showmanship (Exhibitor ages 11-13 on Jan 1) Class 3 Junior Showmanship (Exhibitor ages 8-10 on Jan 1)

-- Exhibitors who made the entry are eligible to compete in showmanship with that animal. - Members taking part in a showmanship class will be judged on their skill and on the appearance their animal makes before the judges. - Any animal may be shown in only ONE showmanship class. - In showmanship classes, a 4-H member can ONLY exhibit an animal that has been officially identified in their name AND that they have entered in the live show.
+- Exhibitors who made the entry are eligible to compete in showmanship with that animal. - Members taking part in a showmanship class will be judged on their skill as showmen, and on the appearance their animal makes before the judges. - Any animal may be shown in only ONE showmanship class. - In showmanship classes, a 4-H member can ONLY exhibit an animal that has been officially identified in their name AND that they have entered in the live show.
 Exhibitors may NOT exhibit another exhibitor's animal (including siblings) in the showmanship competition. - Winners of junior and intermediate divisions in previous years must move up to the next older division.
 This will be at the discretion of the show committee based on the number of exhibitors and size of the show.

-DEPT. G / DIV.
-101 MEAT GOAT/MARKET
+MEAT GOAT/MARKET

-- Meat goats exhibited in the Market class are not eligible for the Breeding Class. - Market goats must be born ON/AFTER November 1, 2024 and must have their milk teeth, with no evidence of breaking of the skin or eruption of the two permanent front teeth.
+- Meat goats exhibited in the Market class are not eligible for the Breeding Class - Market goats must be born ON/AFTER November 1, 2022 and must have their milk teeth, with no evidence of breaking of the skin or eruption of the two permanent front teeth.